MarcelRobeer/explabox/docs/source/overview.md

 # Overview
-The Explabox aims to provide insights into your data and model behavior, by transforming _ingestibles_ into _digestibles_ through _analyses_.
+The Explabox aims to provide insights into your data and model behavior, by transforming _ingestibles_ into _digestibles_ through four types of _analyses_.
 The Explabox is split into three layers:

 ![layers](https://github.com/MarcelRobeer/explabox/blob/main/img/layers.png?raw=true)
 ßß